Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 Maret 2025 06.35.06 UTC
+- WIB: Selasa, 4 Maret 2025 07.06.59 UTC
-- WITA: Selasa, 4 Maret 2025 07.35.06 UTC
+- WITA: Selasa, 4 Maret 2025 08.06.59 UTC
-- WIT: Selasa, 4 Maret 2025 08.35.06 UTC
+- WIT: Selasa, 4 Maret 2025 09.06.59 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"Friendship is the only cement that will hold the world together."

-Kategori: motivational
+Kategori: friendship